Raid on St. Augustine

 The Raid on St. Augustine was a military event during the Anglo-Spanish War in which the Spanish settlement of St. Augustine in Florida (San Agustín)) was captured in a small fight and burnt by an English expedition fleet led by Sir Francis Drake.
-This was part of Sir Francis Drake's Great Expedition and was his last engagement on the Spanish Main before Drake headed north for the Roanoke Colony.
+This was part of Sir Francis Drake's Great Expedition and was his last engagement on the Spanish Main before he headed north for the Roanoke Colony.
 The expedition also forced the Spanish to abandon any settlements and forts in present-day South Carolina.

 Background

 War had already been unofficially declared by Philip II of Spain after the Treaty of Nonsuch in which Elizabeth I had offered her support to the rebellious Protestant Dutch rebels.
 The Queen through Francis Walsingham ordered Sir Francis Drake to lead an expedition to attack the Spanish New World colonies in a kind of preemptive strike.
 Sailing from Plymouth, England, in November 1585 he struck first at Santiago in the Cape Verde islands off the northwest coast of Africa, then across the Atlantic at the Spanish colonial city of Santo Domingo which was captured and ransomed on 1 January 1586; following that he successfully attacked the important city of Cartagena on 19 February.

 Drake wanted to strike at another Spanish colonial city on the Spanish Main before finally visiting and replenishing Sir Walter Raleigh's new colony of Roanoke on the American east coast.
 After this he hoped to make the transatlantic crossing back to England.
 The fleet headed north, and in late April Drake put into the Spanish Cuban mainland where his men dug wells in search of fresh water and gathered supplies to help counter an outbreak of dysentery, then he moved on.

 The fleet traveled north within sight of land on the Florida peninsula sailing past its eastern coast.
 On 27 May 1586 as they approached further north a small fort was spotted on the shore, with a small inlet close by.
 This was the location of St Augustine, the most northerly town in Spain's New World Empire.
 Drake knew of the place and was also aware of the fact that the Spanish under Pedro Menéndez de Avilés had ordered all of the French Huguenot colonists that had tried to settle in the area executed.
 Drake decided on one final opportunity to raid and plunder, and a chance to avenge his fellow Protestants.